clarkeste/Echoes-Wiki-Site/content/Databases/Items/Weapons/Shields/Golden Shield.md

-A [[Shields|shield]] issued out to officers and captains among the [[Gerudo|Gerudo]] military.
+A [[Weapons#Shields|Shield]] issued out to officers and captains among the [[Gerudo|Gerudo]] military.
 Gaining one requires explicit permission from the Gerudo Chief, and are gifted; but some are still sold illegally.

 CHANGE IMAGE TO RADIANT SHIELD